 They discussed trivial details for the next few hours, never veering back to more personal matters.

-Eric returned to his Shreveport nightclub the next evening feeling no less apprehensive about his maker.
-To make matters worse, he arrived to find a parcel on his office desk.
+Eric returned to Shreveport feeling no less apprehensive about his maker.
+To make matters worse, he arrived at his nighclub the next evening and found a parcel on his office desk.
 It was a large box, taped to a fare-thee-well at every corner and seam.
-It reeked of an unmistakable scent.
+It bore an unmistakable scent – the sweaty reek of money.
 He swore under his breath.

 The tall Viking vampire was entirely unfamiliar with failure.
 Eric Northman did not simply get results: he was accustomed to getting his way exactly as he chose, when he desired it, as he saw fit.
 These missteps and minor catastrophes were beginning to feel like a house of cards stacked around him, threatening to fall at a misplaced breath.
 Allowing the fragile architecture of his world to come undone was not an option.
 This situation was entirely un-fucking-tenable.